apollolo/Email-Spoofing/README.md

--DMARC = pass even when header.d has comments inside, outlook dmarc may not be doing alignment correctly -DKIM, hasing from header incorrectly, signature verification failed when from header is modified
+-DMARC = pass even when header.d has comments inside, outlook dmarc may not be doing alignment correctly -DKIM, hasing from header incorrectly, signature verification failed when from header is modified -multiple d tags in DKIM will force the authentication process to ignore DKIM